android/sunflower/README.md

 Android Sunflower
 =================

-A gardening app illustrating Android development best practices with Android Jetpack.
+Android Sunflower is a gardening app illustrating Android development best practices with Android Jetpack.

 Android Sunflower is currently under heavy development.
 Note that some changes (such as database schema modifications) are not backwards